-The Law School Internship Program provides law school students with invaluable legal experience during their time spent at the Howard County State’s Attorney’s Office.
+The Law School Internship Program provides law school students with an invaluable experience during their time spent at the Howard County State’s Attorney’s Office.
 This program has been implemented to allow a student to observe and participate in all facets of a criminal investigation and due process through the criminal court system.
-It is the intention of our office and the prosecutor assigned to the intern to offer a hands-on experience which will enhance their traditional course of study at their university.
+It is the intention of our office and the prosecutor assigned to the intern to offer a hands-on experience which will enhance their traditional course of study at their chosen university.

 We offer many rewarding and exciting opportunities reviewing the following types of cases: